Doxycycline and Dairy: A Comprehensive Guide

 Other Substances to Avoid

-• Medications: Antacids, antibiotics, blood thinners, anticonvulsants, barbiturates, diuretics, iron supplements, laxatives, lithium, proton pump inhibitors, retinoids, and vitamin A supplements.
+• Medications: antacids, antibiotics, blood thinners, anticonvulsants, barbiturates, diuretics, iron, laxatives, lithium, PPI, retinoids, and vitamin A.

-• Alcohol: Moderate drinking is usually okay, but check with your doctor.
+• Alcohol: Moderate drinking may be allowed, but please consult your doctor.

 How do you take the Doxycycline clinic?